vimaexd/website/blog/28102024-webfishing-mac/macfishing.md

-# how to run WEBFISHING (or most Godot games) natively on macOS

 ![webfishing header](/assets/blog_img/28102024-webfishing-mac/webfishing.png)

 as of writing, WEBFISHING is a super cool game but it only has a build for windows. shame! if only there was a complicated guide to making it work natively on macOS without virtualisation